quantling/articubench/README.rst

   :width: 800
   :alt: Box and arrow overview of the data flow and tasks of the articubench benchmark.

-The benchmarks defines three tasks: semantic only, semantic-acoustic and acoustic only.
+The benchmarks defines three tasks: acoustic only (copy-synthesis), semantic-acoustic and semantic only.

 Control Model comparison
 ------------------------